by Jenn Lukens

 Haralson shares his story as much as he can with his neighbors.
 He sees the service as especially helpful for elderly people living in rural locations who aren’t comfortable or able to drive to their regular medical appointments.

 “A lot of people would benefit from knowing about it.
 Every time I get a chance to say something positive about it, I do,” said Haralson.

 A rural community depends so much on transportation that it needs to be a focus.
 Once they have that service, everything else will fall into place.

 Looking back, Bowen recalls seeing HealthTran vans in passing, but, “never in a million years did I think I would need them.”
 Without HealthTran, he says he would have had to cancel appointments, or move to West Plains.
 His eyes are almost healed to the point where he can drive again, but he still uses HealthTran’s services and is an active promoter.
-Bowen was a spokesperson for HealthTran at their first Get Link’d Conference in October of 2015.
+Bowen was a spokesperson for HealthTran at their first Get Link’d Conference (no longer available online) in October of 2015.
 “I’m going to pay them back any way that I can.
 I think it’s a wonderful, wonderful service.
 HealthTran has been a lifesaver to me,” expressed Bowen.